-First-year students are required to take three 3-credit courses, A History of the World Told Through Objects, Integrative Seminar 1, and Integrative Seminar 2.
+First-year students are required to take three 3-credit ADHT courses: Objects as History, Integrative Seminar 1, and Integrative Seminar 2.
 The integrative seminars are designed to give students tools and methods with which to respond to the world critically, teaching them to connect text and visual elements, investigate how cultural values can be transmitted through art and design, and communicate their discoveries and opinions clearly in writing.
 Each seminar is paired with a corresponding studio course that shares a common theme.
 The history course traces world history through the social, cultural, technological, and religious functions of objects—from prehistory to the Industrial Revolution—that are found in collections throughout New York City.

 After completing the first-year requirements, students are expected to take three additional ADHT courses.

 One course in the history of an art or design discipline, depending on the student’s major, is required.
-The following disciplinary history courses are offered through ADHT: History of Design: 1850–2000, History of Modern/Postmodern Art, History of World Architecture, History of Graphic Design, History of Design and Technology, History of Illustration, History of Fashion, and History of Photography.
+The following disciplinary history courses are offered through ADHT: History of Design: 1850–2000, Modern Art and Postmodernism, History of Architecture, History of Fashion, and History of Photography.
 Students should consult the curriculum of their program for the appropriate course.

 Students are also required to take one of two methodology courses, as designated by their major program.
 Introduction to Design Studies examines discourses generated by scholars and practitioners since the 1980s about the production, consumption, and interpretation of design.
 Its complement is Introduction to Visual Culture, which presents the key terms, debates, and concepts that have underpinned critical thinking about the relationship between art and visual practices since the advent of photography.